little-nem/brain-connectivity-analysis/README.md

 This repository contains the methodes that I have developped during my 2020 internship in the Empenn team.

+## Organization of the Repository
+The folder `wasserstein_analysis` contains code demonstrating the use of the Wasserstein distance, as well as the barycenter computation.

+* `wasserstein_analysis/demonstration.py` demonstrates the basic functions that I implemented.
+* *more files to come, implementing the experiments that I conducted.*

 ## Data
 This code is designed to analyze data collected from the LONGIDEP study.
 In this repository I provide some synthetical data in order to show how the